Mahogany L. Browne

 Mahogany L. Browne was born in Oakland, California.
 She received an MFA in writing and activism from the Pratt Institute.

-She is also the author the children’s books Woke: A Young Poet’s Call to Justice (Roaring Brook Press), which is forthcoming in 2020; Black Girl Magic (Roaring Brook Press, 2018); and Woke Baby (Roaring Brook Press, 2018).
+Browne is the author of several poetry collections and chapbooks, including Chrome Valley (W. W. Norton, 2023); I Remember Death By Its Proximity to What I Love (Haymarket Books, 2021); Kissing Caskets (YesYes Books, 2017); Smudge (Button Poetry, 2016); Redbone (Aquarius Press, 2015); and #Dear Twitter: Love Letters Hashed Out Online (Penmanship Books, 2010).
+She is also the author of the young adult and children’s books Vinyl Moon (Crown, 2022); Woke: A Young Poet’s Call to Justice (Roaring Brook Press, 2020); Black Girl Magic (Roaring Brook Press, 2018); and Woke Baby (Roaring Brook Press, 2018).
 In addition, she is the editor of His Rib: Stories, Poems & Essays by HER (Penmanship Books, 2007).

-Browne has received fellowships from the Arts for Justice Fund, Air Serenbe, Cave Canem, and Poets House, among other honors and awards.
+Browne has received fellowships from the Arts for Justice Fund, Air Serenbe, Cave Canem, Mellon Research, Rauschenberg, and Poets House, among other honors and awards.